Lady and the Tramp (2019 film)

-Lady and the Tramp is a 2019 American musical romance film directed by Charlie Bean and adapted by Andrew Bujalski and Kari Granlund.
-A live-action/animated remake of Walt Disney's traditionally animated 1955 film, which was based on the 1945 Cosmopolitan short story, "Happy Dan, the Cynical Dog" by Ward Greene, it stars the voices of Tessa Thompson, Justin Theroux, Janelle Monáe, and Sam Elliott with the human characters portrayed by Thomas Mann, Kiersey Clemons, Yvette Nicole Brown, F. Murray Abraham, Adrian Martinez, and Ken Jeong.
+Lady and the Tramp is a 2019 American musical romance film and a live-action/animated remake of Walt Disney's 1955 animated film, which was based on the 1945 Cosmopolitan short story, "Happy Dan, the Cynical Dog" by Ward Greene.
+Produced by Walt Disney Pictures, it was directed by Charlie Bean and written by Andrew Bujalski and Kari Granlund, and stars the voices of Tessa Thompson, Justin Theroux, Janelle Monáe, and Sam Elliott with Thomas Mann, Kiersey Clemons, Yvette Nicole Brown, F. Murray Abraham, Adrian Martinez, and Ken Jeong in live-action roles.
 It is dedicated to storyboard artist Chris Reccardi, who died on May 2, 2019.

 Lady and the Tramp was released on November 12, 2019 on Disney+, making it the first Disney remake not to be released theatrically, but instead only on a streaming service.
 The film received mixed reviews from critics.

 Plot

-On Christmas Day, Jim Dear gives his wife Darling, an American Cocker Spaniel puppy as a present.
+On Christmas Day, "Jim Dear" gives his wife "Darling" an American Cocker Spaniel puppy as a present.
 The puppy, named Lady, grows up and befriends the neighbors' dogs: elderly Bloodhound Trusty and feisty Scottish Terrier Jacqueline, AKA "Jock".

 Meanwhile, a Schnauzer-mix named Tramp roams the streets, stealing food and causing trouble for local dogcatcher Elliot, who has labeled Tramp "vicious" and is intent on catching him.
 Tramp hides out in Lady's neighborhood.
 Having been shooed away from Darling's baby shower by Darling's aunt Sarah and not realizing why her owners are neglecting her, Lady mistakes Tramp's voice for Trusty's and confides in him.
 Tramp deduces that Darling is pregnant, and warns Lady that "when a baby moves in, a dog moves out".
 Upon discovering Tramp's identity, Lady sends him away and dismisses his claims.
 After the baby girl Lulu is born, the couple becomes busier than ever and Lady begins to wonder if Tramp was right.

 Later, Jim Dear and Darling leave for an extended visit to Jim Dear's sister and ask Aunt Sarah to dog-sit.
 While Aunt Sarah is upstairs, her two Devon Rex cats demolish the living room and pin the deed on Lady.
 Aunt Sarah immediately takes Lady to a pet store to fit a muzzle.
 Frightened, Lady escapes into an alley, and is confronted by vicious street dog Isaac, but Tramp saves her.

 The two dogs spend the day around the city, and have spaghetti and meatballs for dinner at Tony's restaurant.
 Lady confesses she is doubtful whether her owners still want her, and Tramp reveals he once had owners, but was dumped after they had a child.
 Their conversation is interrupted by Elliot, who accidentally captures Lady instead of Tramp, and takes her to the dog pound.
 Two dogs named Peg and Bull discuss Tramp's self-serving nature with Lady, causing her to question why he did not save her from Elliot.
-Jim and Darling find Lady at the pound and bring her home, kicking out Sarah and her cats and allowing Lady to bond with Lulu.
+Jim and Darling find Lady at the pound and bring her home, kicking out Aunt Sara and allowing Lady to bond with Lulu.